 In Guillermo Del Toro’s new gothic horror film, “Crimson Peak,” an adorable stray Papillon shows up at the remote, British mansion belonging to Thomas Sharpe (Tom Hiddleston) and new bride Edith (Mia Wasikowska) insists on keeping it. it turns out the dog has a history with the house and it isn’t fated to end well.

-The horror genre isn’t often kind to dogs: As if to prove anything to can happen to anyone (even cute little Fluffy!) they’re often killed off in gruesome ways.
+The horror genre isn’t often kind to dogs: As if to prove anything can happen to anyone (even cute little Fluffy!) they’re often killed off in gruesome ways.

 Here a few films where the dog didn’t make it, ranked from least disturbing death to most disturbing.
 SPOILERS, obviously, but no graphic photos.
 We’re trying to spare you, after all!